klipsey/DriverMod/Release/README.md

 ## Changelog

+`1.2.3`
+- Nerfed both Rocket Launchers across the board- the new secondary is crazy strong so this was needed
+- Added weapon: Chitin Shield, rare drop from Beetles
+- Added weapon: Brilliant Behemoth, equipped when you pick up the respective item

 `1.2.2`
 - Added Pocket ICBM functionality to all grenades and explosives
 - Added Ancient Scepter upgrade for Flashbang